brckd/pure/README.md

 let inc func
   param a
   param b
-  new num new ref a
+  num ref a
-  new num b
+  num b
   set a add a b
 ```